-- Appeal (Exception to Academic Policy) requests due to extenuating circumstances relating to a student's registration require a formal written appeal.
-An appeal will not be considered until documentation supporting the claims made in the appeal is received.
+- Appeal requests due to extenuating circumstances relating to a student’s registration require a formal written appeal.
+An exception to academic policy will not be considered until documentation supporting the claims made in the appeal is received.

-- Medical: Documentation from health care/mental health care provider must be typed and signed on official letterhead.
-General emails or unsigned letters on a plain stationary are not acceptable.
+- Medical: Documentation from health care/mental health care providers must be typed and signed on official letterhead.
+General emails or unsigned letters on plain stationery are not acceptable.
 Ask the health care/mental health provider to provide the following information:

 - Name of health care/mental health care provider

 - License Number

 - Brief statement of support

 - Death in the Family: Copy of death certificate (or verification of death from hospital or attending physician, typed and signed on official letterhead) with a statement of the deceased's relation to the student.
 Emails or unsigned letters on plain stationary are not acceptable.

 - Course Instructor or Academic Advisor: May submit a statement of support on department letterhead or from the instructor/academic advisor’s campus email.
 The statement must include the student name, UID, course information, date of registration, and an explanation of why the course instructor or academic advisor supports the appeal.

 - Approved Appeal from College/Department: Some Colleges/Departments require that the appeal be sent to them first for requests that have academic ramifications such as late/retroactive changes to the student record.
 Our office will assist with this process.